IrvHenri/Fantasy-Football-Page/README.md

 ## Motivation

-I wanted to practice creating interactive forms in webpages.
+I wanted to practice creating mobile friendly webpages as well as getting more familiar with media queries.

 ## Tech/framework used
 - HTML